alchemisten/schablone-logging/README.md

 ### Build
 Run `yarn build` to create a new build.
-A new build is automatically created when a branch is pushed to gitlab.
+A new build is automatically created when a branch is pushed to github.

 ### New release
 Merging to the `main` branch will automatically create a new release via